FLAVR: Flow-Agnostic Video Representations for Fast Frame Interpolation: Benchmarking inference time

 \section{Benchmarking inference time}

 The inference time benchmarking was performed using an NVIDIA-2080Ti GPU with 12GB memory.
 The calculated time only includes forward pass excluding the data pre-processing time and CPU/GPU transfer.
 The results were obtained by averaging over 100 samples from Adobe-240FPS dataset using 512$\times$512 crop size.
 For multi-frame interpolation, the time required is calculated as the aggregate time required for interpolating all the frames.
+Non-blocking CUDA operations as well as GPU warm start time were accounted for during inference time computation.